 What started out as a cold remedy has evolved into Latvia’s equivalent to Jagermeister.
 We’ll leave you to decide if the taste is for you but when in Riga, head to Chomsky Bar to sample black balsam.
 The local liqueur can be drunk neat, in a cocktail or mixed as a hot toddy during the colder months.

 Having moved location in 2017, Chomsky retains its rustic, rough decor attracting a diverse crowd from hipster students up to a more mature crowd.
 Pouring cheap Latvian beer and offering some local brews you’re unlikely to find in other mainstream bars, this alternative venue offers affordable drinks with a relaxed attitude.
 Chomsky is cash only so bring your Euros with you.
-It’s not a bad way to finish up your 24 hours in Riga.
+It’s not a bad way to finish up your one day in Riga.

 Address | Dzirnavu iela 82, Centra rajons, Rīga, LV-1050, Latvia